Volunteer

 You select the role you were meant to play!

-Whether you’re available to contribute once a week or once a month, we offer a variety of volunteer opportunities to suit your interest and schedule.
+Whether you’re available to contribute once a week or once a month, we offer a variety of volunteer opportunities to suit your interests and schedule.

-Dressing up in period attire for special events and field trips (completely optional) can add an extra layer of fun to your volunteering experience.
-Step back in time with us, fulfill your dreams, and help keep Wilmington’s vibrant history alive!
+Step back in time with us, gain valuable experience, fulfill your dreams, and help keep Wilmington’s vibrant history alive!

 Internships